 UDPATE: See event videos and coverage at this link.
 Global dignitaries, activists and leaders will speak at USC’s University Park Campus for a free, public symposium, followed by a youth summit at Los Angeles City Hall, on Human Rights Day, Dec.
 10. In celebration of the 70th anniversary of the Universal Declaration of Human Rights, a milestone document … Continue reading Celebrating 70 years of the Universal Declaration of Human Rights

-by Eszter Kismödi and Laura Ferguson, for Reproductive Health Mattersl.
+by Eszter Kismödi and Laura Ferguson, in Reproductive Health Matters.

 Instructors are leading a new course in Costa Rica this summer—May 19 to June 1.
 Students will visit different locations and organizations to learn about planetary health and health equity.
 All USC graduate students are eligible.
 The deadline to register is March 15, 2018.
 Learn more »